arnoldaguila/Console_Hangman_Java/README.md

 end or restart.
 - In the else statement of the input length check it converts the input string to a char then to an int (ascii) then checks to see if the input is in the ascii range.
+- Implemented a guessed letters print at the top of the hangmanPrint static method call at line 43 to 53.